-To solve the system (11) we introduce an auxiliary angular velocity, Ω_v , directly related to the vortex density by the Feynman-Onsager relation, and we properly rescale the moments of inertia and the mutual friction coefficient with the effective mass.
-In this way the rescaled dynamical equations in the v-formalism are identical to those in the n-formalism without entrainment (Antonelli & Pizzochero 2017).
-In the case of our model with three rigid components the Ω{vi} are given by which implies:
+To solve the system (11), we introduced an auxiliary angular velocity, Ω_v , directly related to the vortex density by the Feynman-Onsager relation, and we properly rescaled the moments of inertia and the mutual friction coefficient with the effective mass.
+This way, the rescaled dynamical equations in the v-formalism are identical to those in the n-formalism without entrainment (Antonelli & Pizzochero 2017).
+In the case of our model with three rigid components, the Ω{vi} are given by which implies: